marmelab/react-admin/docs/ImageInput.md

 ## `sx`: CSS API

 The `<ImageInput>` component accepts the usual `className` prop.
-You can also override many styles of the inner components thanks to the `sx` property (as most Material UI components, see their [documentation about it](https://mui.com/customization/how-to-customize/#overriding-nested-component-styles)).
+You can also override many styles of the inner components thanks to the `sx` property (as most MUI  components, see their [documentation about it](https://mui.com/customization/how-to-customize/#overriding-nested-component-styles)).
 This property accepts the following subclasses:

 | Rule name                       | Description                                         |
 |---------------------------------|-----------------------------------------------------|